Sylius/Sylius/docs/book/index.rst

 The Book
 ========

 The Developer's guide to leveraging the flexibility of Sylius.
+Here you will find all the concepts used in Sylius.
+The Books helps to understand how Sylius works.

 .. toctree::
     :hidden: